- About Us

 Teaching people about water science is one of our most important jobs for the future; it is one way we work with consumers to prevent pollution of our region’s drinking water.
 By preventing contamination of our drinking water, we both protect public health and avoid the cost of cleaning up the environment.

 We offer a wide variety of water science programs for school classes, scouts and other groups through the Whitney Water Center, an innovative environmental education center.
-Some programs are taught at the Water Center, located at 945 Whitney Avenue in Hamden, or you can invite the RWA into your classroom to present hands-on water science education programs.
-All programs are approximately one hour in length and the maximum class size for those programs is 30 students.
+Some programs are taught at the Water Center, located at 945 Whitney Avenue in Hamden, or you can invite the RWA into your classroom in-person or virtually to present hands-on water science education programs.
+All in-person programs are approximately one hour in length and the maximum class size for those programs is 30 students.
 Additionally, the RWA has adapted its programs to be delivered remotely.
 For more information on remote learning programs from the RWA's professional educator, click this link.

 You can also borrow a Water Science Loan Box.
 These are self-contained teaching units.
 Each one of our Loan Boxes covers a unique topic and contains everything you need for learning about water in your classroom.
 Choose to do one activity as a supplement to your curriculum or do all of the activities and have a water-themed science week.
 Borrow a Loan Box and your students will learn science is fun!

 The RWA's Whitney Water Center is bringing the classroom to your home!
 Our water science educator developed the "Learning From Home" video lessons for elementary school children.
 These videos guide young learners through science experiments they can follow along with at home.
 The "In the Field" series takes students on virtual field trips and teaches them about the natural world, as well as some of the different plants and wildlife that can be found in our region.
 Follow the links below to access the videos.